NGSolve/ngsPETSc/docs/src/PETScKSP/poisson.py.rst

    * - PETSc GAMG
      - 35

-We can also use PETSc `BDDC` preconditioner.
+We can also use the PETSc `BDDC` preconditioner.
-Once again we will enforce this option via the flag :code:`"pc_type"` flag.
+Once again we will select this option via the flag :code:`"pc_type"` flag.
 We will also use the flag :code:`"ksp_rtol"` to obtain a more accurate solution of the linear system. ::

     solver = KrylovSolver(a, fes.FreeDofs(),